Increasing the Efficiency of Enterprise Training with Scope AR

 Unifying device adoption with Snapdragon Spaces

+“Devices are the biggest barrier to entry in AR,” says Scott Montgomerie, founder and CEO of Scope AR.
+“We’ve been at this for more than ten years, and we’re always looking for good hardware and a good user experience.
+Snapdragon Spaces allows us to write to a single SDK that unifies all the APIs and provides everything we need for a robust pair of AR glasses.
+For us that’s really exciting.”
 The user experience on the device is where most of the work is visible.
 Montgomerie says that’s just the tip of the iceberg.
 Below the water are elements like data management, content authoring, revision management, scalability, encryption and user management.
 Snapdragon Spaces makes it easier to enable these critical enterprise grade standards.
 “Once we were convinced to go with Snapdragon Spaces, the effort required to port the application was pretty light,” says Montgomerie.
 “We had to upgrade Unity for compliance with OpenXR and AR Foundation.
 But compared to the amount of work we’d previously put in to support and maintain new hardware, it was very pleasant.
 And the fact that we already supported standards like Mixed Reality Toolkit meant it was fairly easy to port.”

 How enterprise AR is evolving